Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 These are "Water_TIP5P_Simulation.pdf" for numerical coding and "Molecular_Dynamics_Simulation_of_Water_and_Ice_by_TIP5P_code.pdf" for physics simulation.

 The ice state of freezing by microwaves, which is our theory discovery in J.Chem.Phys.
 2007 (Ref.
 2), remains basically the same due to the structure of six-membered ice !
-(Read this README.md)
 Methane hydrate simulations are to be executed by the TIP5P code, like with the SPC/E code (Ref.
 3).